- Evaluate My Situation

 Guardianship is not necessary to obtain social service benefits, such as welfare payments or Medical Assistance where the third party is a blood relative to the minor child and the child is living with them.
 Guardianship does not qualify a child to receive social security benefits in the event of the guardian's death.

 In order to obtain guardianship over a minor child, a third party should file a petition for guardianship in the name of the minor child.
-Unfortunately, there are no statewide forms for this pleading.
+Guradianship forms and instructions can be found on the Maryland Courts, Department of Family Law Administration website.
 Read the Rule: MD Rules 10-201, 10-203, 10-205

 Commonly Asked Guardianship Questions